Battle of Länkipohja: Natvig photographs

 The battle was photographed by the Norwegian Red Cross medic Harald Natvig.
 His images on the Finnish Civil War are featured in the book Fra den finske frihedskrig 1918: Vestarméen, published in late 1918.
-In Länkipohja, Natvig also took a series of three photographs on the execution of 13 surrendered Red Guard fighters, who were found hiding in basement and shot on 17 March.
+In Länkipohja, Natvig also took a series of three photographs on the execution of 13 surrendered Red Guard fighters, who were found hiding in a basement and shot on 17 March.
 The first image shows the firing squad preparing for the execution, the second shows the Red Guard fighters being hit by bullets, and the last one shows a White officer giving a death blow to a suffering victim.
 The last two images of the series are some of the best-known images of the Finnish Civil War.

 Commemoration

 The memorial of the fallen Whites was erected in 1938 by the Hirsikangas Hill.
 Next to the present-day National road 9 is the memorial of two killed Whites, father Matti Laurila and son Ilmari Laurila.
 Fallen and executed Reds were buried in a mass grave by the Längelmäki Church.
 The memorial was erected in 1946.